TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

     - Specifies the filename of the image.

   :code:`image.offset`
-    - Specifies the offset of the image within the SP package.
+    - Specifies the offset of the image within the partiton package.
     - Must be 4KB aligned, because that is the translation granule supported by Hafnium SPMC.
     - Optional.
 Defaults to :code:`0x4000`.

 :code:`pm`
-  - Specifies the filename and offset of the partition manifest within the SP package.
+  - Specifies the filename and offset of the partition manifest within the partition package.
   - Can be written as :code:`"pm": { "file": "path", "offset": 0x1234 }` to
     give both :code:`pm.file` and :code:`pm.offset` values explicitly, or can be written as :code:`"pm": "path"` to give :code:`pm.file` and value